 (Description) Not quite the unicorn you were expecting...

-Core Pilot Tech - "Thunder Paw!": Whenever the Rhino Pilot would cause Static Damage, increase that damage by +1.
+Synergy Tech - "Thunder Paw!": Rhino's Pilot always benefits from Rhino's great strength, even when away from her Robo.
+Whenever you would cause Static Damage, increase the total damage by +1.